 Dr. Cannell received his PhD in Epidemiology, and Graduate Certificate in Gerontology, in 2013 from the University of Florida.
 He received his MPH with a concentration in Epidemiology from the University of Louisville in 2009, and his BA in Political Science and Marketing from the University of North Texas in 2005.
 During his doctoral studies, he was a Graduate Research Assistant for the Florida Office on Disability and Health, an affiliated scholar with the Claude D. Pepper Older Americans Independence Center, and a student-inducted member of the Delta Omega Honorary Society in Public Health.
 In 2016, Dr. Cannell received a Graduate Certificate in Predictive Analytics from the University of Maryland University College, and a Certificate in Big Data and Social Analytics from the Massachusetts Institute of Technology.

-Dr. Cannell’s research is broadly focused on healthy aging and health-related quality of life.
-Specifically, he has published research focusing on preservation of physical and cognitive function, living/aging with disability, and understanding/preventing elder abuse.
+Dr. Cannell’s research is broadly focused on healthy aging and late-life quality of life.
+Specifically, he has published research focusing on preservation of physical and cognitive function, living/aging with disability, and understanding/preventing elder mistreatment.
 Additionally, he has a strong background and training in epidemiologic methods, and predictive analytics.
 He has been principal or co-investigator on multiple trials and observational studies in community and healthcare settings.
 He is currently the principal investigator on the Detection of Elder abuse Through Emergency Care Technicians (DETECT) project.